Amazon Pulls Books That Promote Bleach As Treatment For Autism

-It seems tech companies all over are taking a stance against so-called anti-vaxx content, and some of the biggest companies in the world have joined the fight.
+It seems tech companies all over are taking a stance against so-called anti-vax content, and some of the biggest companies in the world have joined the fight.

 As previously reported by TechCrunch, YouTube began to demonetize channels and videos that promoted anti-vaccination beliefs — ads run before and during monetized content uploaded to the platform.
 Similarly, Pinterest now blocks posts about vaccines from appearing as results when using the platform’s search functionality.
 Retail and web giant Amazon has also taken a similar stance when it comes to some of the products available on their storefront.